Bye Bye Blues (film): Soundtrack

-Trivia

-Springwater School in Starland County, Alberta, Canada was used as a set.

-There are a number of buildings in Alberta's Ghost Town - Rowley, Alberta.

-This town's buildings were refaced and looks like a Hollywood movie set - hence its nickname Rowleywood.

 Copyright status

 For several years Bye Bye Blues could not be exhibited on television or theatrically (and could not be issued on DVD or made available digitally) because nobody could determine who held the copyright.
 On August 21, 2013, however, the Copyright Board of Canada issued a licence to Rebecca Jenkins, allowing the film to be distributed in Canada by television, Internet, and other means.
 The licence was issued under section 77 of the Copyright Act, which allows the Copyright Board to issue a licence in respect of orphan works where "the Board is satisfied that the applicant has made reasonable efforts to locate the owner of the copyright and that the owner cannot be located".
 Pursuant to the licence, the film is available online in Canada through the iTunes Store, and two theatrical screenings were held in October 2014 at the Vancouver International Film Festival.